How much is your car worth?

 The A5 Convertible has .9 inches more front shoulder room, 1.3 inches more rear legroom and 4.7 inches more rear shoulder room than the 2 Series Convertible.

 Pressing a switch automatically lowers the A5’s rear seats, to make changing between passengers and cargo easier.
 The 2 Series doesn’t offer automatic folding seats.

 The A5’s standard folding rear seats are split to accommodate bulky cargo.
 The 2 Series Convertible’s standard single piece folding rear seat is not as flexible; long cargo and a passenger can’t share the rear seat.

 To make loading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A5’s available trunk, leaving your hands completely free.
 The 2 Series doesn’t offer a hands-free gesture to open its trunk, forcing you to put cargo down if your hands are full.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than BMW.
 J.D.
-Power ranks Audi third in service department satisfaction.
-With a 14% lower rating, BMW is ranked 8th.
+Power ranks Audi 8th in service department satisfaction (above the industry average).
+With a 10% lower rating, BMW is ranked 11th.

 The A5 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The 2 Series doesn’t offer a heads-up display.